alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 Training against a ThreatModels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Attacks are trained against a specific threat model.
 The threat model holds information related to the specific task at hand, which can be used for training.
-We here describe what parameters ``PrivE`` threat models contain.
+We here describe what parameters ``TAPAS`` threat models contain.

 LabelInferenceThreatModel
 +++++++++++++++++++++++++

 Many common attacks can be modelled as *label-inference* attacks, where the decision set is finite (a *label*), :math:`\mathcal{S} = \{1, \dots, k\}`.
 Notably, this includes membership inference attacks (MIA), where the label is binary :math:`\mathcal{S} = \{0,1\}`, and attribute inference attacks (AIA), where the label can take any value allowed for the sensitive attribute :math:`s`: :math:`\mathcal{S} = \mathcal{V}_s`.

-In ``PrivE``, such threat models inherit from the class ``LabelInferenceThreatModel``, which implements ``.test`` and ``.generate_training_samples`` for attacks whose goal is to predict the label.
+In ``TAPAS``, such threat models inherit from the class ``LabelInferenceThreatModel``, which implements ``.test`` and ``.generate_training_samples`` for attacks whose goal is to predict the label.
 The latter method is implemented to return a pair ``(synthetic_datasets, corresponding_labels)``.
 The common attack classes, ``TargetedMIA`` and ``TargetedAIA``, inherit from this class, and implement the logic of MIA/AIA with purpose-specific ``AttackerKnowledgeWithLabel`` objects.
 If the attack you are implementing is agnostic to the *semantics* of the label and can treat the attack task as a classification problem, you may have a label-inference attack.